kennygrant/bestiary/maps.md

 // This is ok
 m["key"] = 1

-// If you assign to a nil map
-var mnil map[string]int
+// If you assign to a nil map - panic var mnil map[string]int mnil["key"] = 1

-// This panics
-mnil["key"] = 1
 ```